-Action GHG-08-b: Adopt an ordinance establishing the VMT Impact Fee Program that allows project proponents to pay for offsite VMT mitigation after all feasible onsite mitigation has been implemented and project VMT is still above the significance threshold.
-Detailed feasibility criteria will be developed and will include appropriate economic considerations to ensure that all feasible onsite VMT mitigation measures are prioritized and implemented prior to the development of offsite mitigation measures in the form of VMT Impact Fees
+Action GHG-08-b: Based on the findings of the nexus study, adopt an ordinance establishing the VMT Impact Fee Program that allows project proponents to pay for offsite VMT mitigation after all feasible onsite mitigation has been implemented and project VMT is still above the significance threshold.
+Detailed feasibility criteria will be developed and will include appropriate economic considerations to ensure that all feasible onsite VMT mitigation measures are prioritized and implemented prior to the development of offsite mitigation measures in the form of VMT Impact Fees.